otrv4/otrv4/otrv4.md

 In order to manage keys, each correspondent keeps track of:

 ```
-initiator who should rotate the root key before sending the first message
+Initiator of the first root key rotation before sending the first message
 i as Current ratchet id
 j as Previously sent message id
 k as Previously received message id